Pylons/pyramid/docs/narr/webob.rst

 Response
 ~~~~~~~~

-The :mod:`pyramid` response object can be imported as
+The :app:`Pyramid` response object can be imported as
 :class:`pyramid.response.Response`.
 This import location is merely a facade
 for its original location: ``webob.Response``.